Vegan Paella

 Vegan Paella!
 Isn’t it just the most beautiful looking thing?

 Rice, vegetables, saffron broth, and tomatoes.
-Mmmm… I had to hide the rest of the pan so BL and I didn’t accidentally consume the whole thing.
+Mmmm… I had to hide the rest of the pan so my kids didn’t accidentally consume the whole thing before we sat down for dinner.

 Vegan And Gluten-Free Paella